Poppy Build Guide by FinalFan

 Wriggle's Lantern

-(I recommend against Wriggle's Lantern because although it's a great item for most junglers, on Poppy I believe getting it delays Sheen by far too long, and Trinity as well.
-If you are determined to get Wriggle's regardless, getting it first only makes sense considering the utility and speed it lends.
-Since the armor and lifesteal both help your jungle sustain, Philo Stone may not be worth the investment; if you don't get it, consider Chalice of Harmony to keep your mana up (see Items section for details).
-Then Phage's slow will help ganks and the Dagger's attack speed will help jungling.
-Then Zeal because you got the Dagger, and finally Sheen and Trinity.
+(Wriggle's Lantern used to be completely awful on Poppy, but the new Wriggle's is viable because the attack speed synergizes with her strong autoattacks.
+However, getting it delays your damage items significantly, and it also gives no mana.
+If you are determined to get Wriggle's regardless, obviously you should get it first thing for its bonuses.
+You may not need lifesteal if you have the quints, but you will need to either be extremely careful with your mana or get Chalice of Harmony or Tear of the Goddess to keep your mana up (see Items section for details).
+Get Trinity ASAP after Wriggle if you are going to build it at all, which you probably should.
+Otherwise, maybe Blade of the Ruined King.
 If you follow this build, you may want to max W first instead of Q because you can't spam Q as much without mana regen and you won't get the Sheen procs anyway.
 On the other hand, keep an eye on whether too many of the monsters are breaking the health cap on the skill (See Skill Sequence section for details).

 Wriggle's Lantern